thomas051083/psd-psw/_events/0b-LF2(7-13Jul).md

     <td>
       <b>Visit to Dignity Kitchen<font color="blue"> (NEW!)</font></b>
       <br>11 July (Thur), 2.00pm - 5.15pm
-      <br>Want to experience the perspectives of differently abled persons and the elderly?
-Join us for an experiential learning journey to Dignity Kitchen to find out how we can better engage and innovate our services to include different segments of the population.
+      <br>Join us for an experiential learning journey to Dignity Kitchen to find out how we can better engage and innovate our services to include different segments of the population.
       <br><a href="/events/learning-journeys/event-details/LJ_DK">Click here to find out more.</a>
     </td>
   </tr>